fmilburn3/DISCLAIMER/README.md

 I make no guarantees or warrantees of any kind about the suitability of it for any purpose whatsoever.
 Should you choose to use the information and/or code then you are responsible for the way it is used or abused - not me.
 If you damage / injure equipment, property,  person(s), or anything else it is your fault, not mine.
 If your project does not work as intended it is your problem, not mine.

+I generally try to respond to question regarding Energia, the MSP430, and MSP432 on 43oh.com.
+I do not modify my code to suit others unless it suits me but am interested in bugs if you find one.
+Feel free to take, modify, and improve the code as you desire.